Foreign leaders react to Biden's decision not to seek reelection

 "I know that, as he has done throughout his remarkable career, President Biden will have made his decision based on what he believes is in the best interests of the American people," Starmer wrote.

-In a statement on social media addressed directly to President Biden, Polish President Donald Tusk said Mr. Biden's "many difficult decisions" had helped keep Poland, America and the world safe and democracy stronger.
+In a statement on social media addressed directly to President Biden, Polish Prime Minister Donald Tusk said Mr. Biden's "many difficult decisions" had helped keep Poland, America and the world safe and democracy stronger.

 "I know you were driven by the same motivations when announcing your final decision.
 Probably the most difficult one in your life," Tusk wrote.